 Audited financial statements and prospectuses or other disclosure documents for the above funds, except for the Guaranteed Income Fund, are available annually to participants via www.prudential.com.
-Past performance of the funds is not an indicator of future results.

 Additional Accounts:

 American Funds Capital World Growth and Income R4 Fund.
 This fund seeks long term growth of capital while providing current income and invests primarily in well-established companies located throughout the world whose common stock is denominated in U.S dollars or other currencies.
 The fund may also invest in issuers in developing countries.